uetchy/alfred-qiita-workflow/README.md

 $ make link
 ```

-If you put Alfred settings to another location, you should run following lines
+If you put Alfred settings to another location, you should run following lines:

 ```
 $ ALFRED_WORKFLOW_PATH=/path/to/Alfred.alfredpreferences/workflows make link
 ```

-You can find Alfred preferences path by `mdfind` command like this:
+You can find Alfred preferences path by `mdfind` command:

 ```
 $ mdfind Alfred.alfredpreferences
 ```

 ### Testing workflow

-`soon`
+`not yet`